KeerthanaRangaraj/Banking-Business-Case/README.md

  Discuss potential methods or approaches to enhance model performance.
 This could include feature engineering, different algorithms, or refining the data preprocessing steps.

+## Approach

+The folder contains necessary Python files and data for the analysis and solutions of the NeoStats Banking Case.

+## Included Dataset
+- `Banking Case-Data.xlsx`: Excel file containing the original dataset used for analysis.
+- `TransactionData.csv`: CSV file containing the data for Banking Transactions after Cleaning.
+- `CustomerData.csv`: CSV file containing the data for Customer Demographics after Cleaning.

+## Included Notebooks

+### 1. NeoStats_BankingCase_Preprocessing.ipynb
+- Focuses on handling junk values and cleaning categorical and numerical columns within the dataset.
+The cleaned data are saved as 'TransactionData.csv' and 'CustomerData.csv'.

+### 2. NeoStats_BankingCase_AnalysisQuestions.ipynb
+- Provides visualizations and answers analytical questions pertaining to the dataset.

+### 3. NeoStats_BankingCase_Modelling.ipynb
+- Focuses on modeling to classify Term Deposit using various machine learning models.
+- Includes a comparative analysis of the models' performance.

+The notebooks sequentially address data preprocessing, exploratory analysis, and modeling phases to achieve solutions and insights for the NeoStats Banking Case.

+## Usage
+1. Ensure the required libraries are installed (e.g., pandas, numpy, matplotlib, scikit-learn).
+2. Open and run the notebooks sequentially: Preprocessing → Analysis Questions → Modelling.
+3. Modify the code and paths as needed for your specific dataset or analysis.

+## Note
+Ensure the necessary dataset files or data sources are available and correctly referenced within the notebooks.

+### Author
+Keerthana R
+keerthanarangaraj812@gmail.com